 For more on the 2004 Olympics see www.greecetravel.com/2004olympics

 The Oracle at Delphi

-Delphi was believed to be the center of the Universe, not just another holy site or shrine but the place where the physical world and the spiritual worlds met.
-Like the Olympics the oracle of Apollo was open only
+Delphi was believed to be the center of the Universe, not just another holy site or shrine, but the place where the physical world and the spiritual worlds met.
+Like the Olympics the oracle of Apollo

 riddles and the priests would interpret what she was saying.
 Cities would bring offerings and great wealth was built up in Delphi.
-As the Greek world grew, Delphi, which was a separate entity with allegiance to no particular city-state, became a mediator in disputes between the city-states and Greek colonies and shaped policies, settled border disputes and authorised the founding of new colonies.
-Because of the competitive nature of the Greeks disputes were common not only among the individuals but communities
+As the Greek world grew, Delphi, which was a separate entity with allegiance to no particular city-state, became a mediator in disputes between the city-states and Greek colonies.
+Delphi shaped policies, settled border disputes and authorised the founding of new colonies.
+Because of the competitive nature of the Greeks disputes were common not only among the individuals

 and city-states too.
 The Oracle at Delphi kept everything together in the Greek world and its importance can not be underestimated.
 The Delphic Games like the Olympic games harnessed the competitive spirit of the Greeks and helped create and sustain an ethnic and cultural identity which two thousand years later became a national (and international) identity.
 Later a series of wars which broke out over control of Delphi called The Sacred Wars and eventually like the Olympics the Delphic games and the

 Oracle were outlawed by the Roman Emperor Theodocious as were the rest of the pagan sanctuaries.
 Some say the spirit of Apollo has never left but the ability to hear him has gone.
 See www.greecetravel.com/delphi